Riot gun: Rubber buckshot

 These, also called stinger rounds, consist of a number of rubber balls ranging from around 0.32 to 0.60 in in diameter, and are used for direct fire.
 The small diameter means that each ball contains far less energy than a baton round, but it also limits the range.
 Rubber slugs, used in 12 gauge firearms, consist of a fin stabilized full bore diameter rubber projectile.
 These are used for long range, accurate direct fire shots on individual targets.

-Pepperball rounds
+PepperBall rounds

-Pepper-spray projectiles, commonly called pepperballs, are direct-fire paintball-like capsules filled with a pepper spray solution of capsaicin.
-They provide a longer range, more user-friendly way to disperse pepper spray.
-Many sorts can be fired from paintball markers.
-Other sorts are designed to be fired from specially-designed pepperball guns whose muzzle velocity is greater than a paintball marker: if the velocity is not high enough the projectile will not break.
-As with paintball impacts, the capsule's impact is mildly painful and by itself can discourage rioters, but the pepper spray incapacitates and discourages more rioters than the capsule's impact.
+PepperBall rounds also known as PepperBall projectiles are a patented impact sphere that is filled with either PAVA or an inert powder.
+PepperBall projectiles are deployed by air powered launchers and are similar in theory to a paintball marker.
+The term is not interchangeable with other projectiles on the market as PepperBall, pepper ball and pepperball are trademarked terms.

+The PAVA in a PepperBall projectile is a pharmaceutical grade organic irritant and is based on one of the hottest of the six Capsaicinoids found in pepper plants.
+Capsaicin and Pelargonic Acid Vanillyl amide (aka “PAVA”) are the hottest of the six Capsaicinoids and are equal in heat value.